Michigan Hunting Laws and Regulations

 Hunting education is currently required in several U.S. states and Canadian provinces.

-All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Michigan Hunter Education Certificate.
+All U.S. states, provinces, and other countries that have mandatory hunter education requirements will accept the Michigan Hunter Education Certificate.
 Likewise, Michigan will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)

 What Makes a Course Approved?